The notcat notification server

 Example usage

-The following describes notcat used in practice on my laptop.
+The following describes notcat as it can be used in practice.

-The waybar config to define the notcat server is:
+The waybar config which runs the notcat server is this:

 "custom/notcat": {